daniellechowicz/power-analytics/README.md

 7) idle stop index - the default setting for the last measured value of the idle
 8) cutting start index - the default setting for the first measured value of the cutting
 9) cutting stop index - the default setting for the last measured value of the cutting
+10) CSV tools filename - the name of the CSV file that will contain the description of the tool parameters